erri120/lotus/README.md

 #### Preparations

 Let's get to the actual installation.
 Grab the latest release from [GitHub](https://github.com/erri120/lotus/releases).
-You will find `Lotus.wabbajack`, `CHANGELOG.pdf` and `README.pdf`.

 Download the release to a _working folder_.
-This folder **must not** be in _common folders_ like your Desktop, Downloads or Program Files folder.
+This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.